Posted By:

 Programme Officer

-Citizens’ assemblies help ordinary people from all backgrounds understand the climate crisis, and work together to suggest solutions that can create a better future for everyone.
-Blaenau Gwent Council in Wales joined forces with local and national organisations, as well as volunteers from the area, to deliver a citizen’s assembly for the relatively small sum of £50,000.
+Citizens’ assemblies help ordinary people from all backgrounds understand the climate crisis and work together to suggest solutions that can create a better future for everyone.
+Blaenau Gwent Council in Wales joined forces with local and national organisations, as well as volunteers from the area, to deliver a citizens’ assembly for the relatively small sum of £50,000.

-The Blaenau Gwent Public Service Board Climate Mitigation Steering Group was well-placed to develop a strategy and process that included key local stakeholders.
+The Blaenau Gwent Local Wellbeing Partnership was well-placed to develop a strategy and process that included key local stakeholders.
 As well as helping assembly members engage with the climate crisis, the group also made sure the assembly’s recommendations could be used by Blaenau Gwent public bodies in their decarbonisation plans.

 There was council-wide buy-in to support this project.
-This was crucial, as political will is needed to make sure that a Citizen’s Assembly can be delivered through a fair process that sparks real change.
+This was crucial, as political will is needed to make sure that a citizens’ assembly can be delivered through a fair process that sparks real change.

-The council found it challenging to complete this work within budget, which limited its capacity to make the sessions as engaging possible.
+The council found it challenging to complete this work within the budget, which limited its capacity to make the sessions as engaging as possible.
 As a result, some people taking part said they felt rushed during the learning, deliberation and recommendation phases of the assembly.
 If the council was to run an assembly again, it would create more time for people to take on board information on specific themes.

 Running the assembly was a tough administrative challenge.
 Creating a design team, as well as appointing project managers, would have helped.